Monday, August 29, 2011

 Vintage Suitcase (Preferably one made of wood.
 Plastic works too!)

-Measuring tape
+Measuring tape or ruler

-Waddell Straight (or Angle) Top Plate Hardware (4)
+Straight (or Angle) Top Plate Hardware (4)

 4 inch Tapered Table Legs (4)